Have you ever wondered why you rank well (e.g., Page 1) on Google, but rank poorly (Page 4 or lower) on other search engines, like Bing?

 Good SEO isn’t only optimizing for one search engine.

-As a result, some SEO professionals today completely ignore any search engine that don’t start with “G” and end in “oogle”.
+As a result, some SEO professionals today completely ignore any search engine that doesn’t start with “G” and end in “oogle”.

 That’s a problem.